jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Solonor.md

 > [!quote]- Quote
 > "I understand not being able to kill a thing that you love."

-Casted *Wish* to cure Sundara of the [[Phaerimm]] Sickness curse at great cost to his strength and magical ability.
+Cast *Wish* to cure Sundara of the [[Phaerimm]] Sickness curse at great cost to his strength and magical ability.

+> [!quote]- Quote
+> "Sundara, I am happy that you've survived.
+In the even that I don't get the chance to tell you myself, I wanted to say that I am sorry I was cruel to you and lashed out at you and pushed you into exile because I was afraid of you.
+I've lived for a very long time, yet the mistakes I've made with you will always and forever be my greatest regrets.
+Goodbye."

 ### Personality Traits
 Exacting.
 Views the subject of missing souls, or the souls themselves, as insignificant.
 Believes creating complex [[Clockwork Devices]] is a type of art.